THE WAY THE TRUTH AND THE LIFE

 "Then a shoot will come forth out of the stem of Jesse, and a branch will bear fruit out of His roots" (Isaiah 11:1, TS2009).

-In reality, Yahusha's name, when accurately translated into our language, becomes **Joshua**, reflecting its true Hebrew form.
-The term **Natsarim** refers to the original followers of Yahusha, deriving from the Hebrew word **נָצַר** (*natsar*), meaning "to guard" or "to watch over."
-It was used to describe those who guarded and upheld the teachings of Yahusha and the Torah.
+A true Christian is, in essence, a Natsarim.
+The term Natsarim comes from the Hebrew word נָצַר (natsar), meaning “to guard” or “to watch over.”
+It describes those who faithfully guarded and upheld the teachings of Yahusha and the Torah.

 The term "Christian" has different translations and meanings across Semitic languages.
 Here are a few key examples: